Twin blasts shake Jerusalem, killing 1 and wounding several

-JERUSALEM (AP) — Two blasts went off near bus stops in Jerusalem on Wednesday, killing one person and injuring at least 14, in what police said were suspected attacks by Palestinians.
+JERUSALEM (AP) — Two blasts went off near bus stops in Jerusalem at the height of morning rush hour on Wednesday, killing one person and injuring at least 18, in what police said were suspected attacks by Palestinians.

 The first explosion occurred near a bus stop on the edge of the city, where commuters usually crowd waiting for buses.
 The second went off in Ramot, a settlement in the city's north.
-Police said one person died from the wounds and Israel's rescue service Magen David Adom said four people were seriously wounded in the blasts.
+Police said one person died from their wounds and at least three were seriously wounded in the blasts.

 The apparent attacks came as Israeli-Palestinian tensions are high, following months of Israeli raids in the occupied West Bank prompted by a spate of deadly attacks against Israelis that killed 19 people.
 There has been an uptick in recent weeks in Palestinian attacks.

-The violence also comes as former Israeli Prime Minister Benjamin Netanyahu is holding coalition talks after national elections and is likely to form what's expected to be Israel's most right-wing government ever.
+The violence also comes as former Israeli Prime Minister Benjamin Netanyahu is holding coalition talks after national elections and is likely to return to power as head of what's expected to be Israel's most right-wing government ever.

 “We must exact a price from terror,” he said at the scene of the first explosion.
 “We must return to be in control of Israel, to restore deterrence against terror.”

-Police said their initial findings showed that explosive devices were placed at the two sites.
-The twin blasts occurred amid the buzz of rush hour traffic and police closed part of a main highway leading out of the city, where the fist explosion went off.
+Police, who were searching for the suspected attackers, said their initial findings showed that shrapnel-laden explosive devices were placed at the two sites.
+The twin blasts occurred amid the buzz of rush hour traffic and police briefly closed part of a main highway leading out of the city, where the fist explosion went off.
 Video from shortly after the first blast showed debris strewn along the sidewalk as the wail of ambulances blared.
 A bus in Ramot was pocked with what looked like shrapnel marks.

 “It was a crazy explosion.
 There is damage everywhere here,” Yosef Haim Gabay, a medic who was at the scene when the first blast occurred, told Israeli Army Radio.
 “I saw people with wounds bleeding all over the place.”